Quick fix to Zsh: Permission denied Terminal error

-In this article, we'll show you how to fix a "Terminal permission denied" problem.
+In this article, I’ll walk you through how to fix the "Terminal permission denied" issue, so you can get back to work without any hassle.

-Before we go into the details of the "zsh permission denied" issue on your macOS command line, let's clarify some basic terms.
+Before we go into the details of the issue, let's clarify some basic terms.

 What is Mac Terminal?